-Tamale Casserole tastes just like your favorite homemade tamales, minus the hours and hours of preparation that tamales require.
-What I love most about this recipe is the yummy dough that serves as the "crust" for all the delicious filling.
-This is also a great way to use a store-bought rotisserie chicken to create an impressive dish!
-Instant corn masa mix makes all the difference here so be sure to get a big bag and keep it on hand, because you will be making this again and again.
+Tamale Casserole tastes just like your favorite homemade tamales, minus the hours of preparation that tamales require.
+What I love most about this recipe is the yummy masa dough that serves as the "crust" for all the delicious filling.
+This recipe is also a great way to use up leftover chicken or beef from grilling.

 Note: Some of the links in the recipe are paid links, Amazon Associates.
 This means I make a small commission when you click and shop.
 Your cost is the same and I only link to products or ingredients that I use and love.

 When it comes to choosing the salsa for this recipe, I love the Hatch Valley green salsa from New Mexico, "505 Southwestern" but any green salsa works great.
 It's also delicious with homemade guacamole, which I also highly recommend.

 Meat Options for Tamale Casserole